Zarttech-main/joble-releases/README.md

-# joble-releases
+# Joble Releases

-joble desktop application releases meta data
+Manages Joble desktop application releases.
+Provisions auto update feature.
+Whenever a new release is pushed to this repository all installed apps will automatically be updated.